 The core papers are each designed to enhance your ability to conceptualise, to compare, and to develop analytical skills.
 In a joint honours degree, to require you to take papers covering all approaches would leave no space for choice and specialisation.
-Your choice of core subjects will however have a bearing on your subsequent work in Politics, and you are strongly advised to consult your college tutor and option-paper tutors before selecting any optional subject.
+Your choice of core subjects will however have a bearing on your subsequent work in Politics, and you are strongly advised to consult your College tutor and option-paper tutors before selecting any optional subject.

 For a number of options, it is helpful, though not essential, already to have taken a related core subject.
-Thus the study of political systems in particular areas or countries is based on issues that are raised in Comparative Government and Political Sociology; several subjects in the area of political theory are most readily tackled with the background provided by Theory of Politics; the two optional subjects in International Relations follow most naturally from the core paper, as to a lesser degree, do those in Sociology from the core paper in Political Sociology.
+Thus the study of political systems in particular areas or countries is based on issues that are raised in 201 (Comparative Government) and 220 (Political Sociology); several subjects in the area of political theory are most readily tackled with the background provided by 203 (Theory of Politics); the two optional subjects in 214 (International Relations) follow most naturally from the core paper, as to a lesser degree, do those in Sociology from the core paper in 220 (Political Sociology).

 The Department sets no 'normal prerequisites' (papers you should normally have studied before studying others) similar to those in Philosophy.
-It prefers to leave final decisions on the appropriateness of particular choices to the individual, in conjunction with college tutors, and to leave open the possibility, where you might otherwise lack sufficient background, that you attend additional lectures or follow a course of directed vacation reading covering important material from the relevant core subject.
+It prefers to leave final decisions on the appropriateness of particular choices to the individual, in conjunction with College tutors, and to leave open the possibility, where you might otherwise lack sufficient background, that you attend additional lectures or follow a course of directed vacation reading covering important material from the relevant core subject.

 Three of the five core papers contain a further Political Analysis component.
-These are papers 201, 214 and 220.
-Candidates taking these papers are expected to complete the course of study in Political Analysis, which consists of further lectures and data labs.
-They are also expected to submit an assessed methods essay in each of the papers they propose to take in the Final Honour School.
+These are papers 201 (Comparative Government), 214 (International Relations) and 220 (Political Sociology).
+Candidates taking these papers are expected to complete the course of study in Political Analysis and submit a methods essay or take home exam (this should be thought of as the equivalent of a tutorial essay).